jncraton/elementary-computer-science-cpsc1030/lectures/12-data-modeling-and-visualization.md

 - Use the identified patterns to guess what might happen next
 - Predictions encourage critical thinking

----

-What are the ethical implications of presenting data visually, even in a simple K-2 context?

 ## Final Check

 - Does the visual match the original data?